neetjn/v-localize/README.md

 **V-Localize** is a very simple localization plugin for VueJS.
 Your localizations will be available anywhere in your web application wrapped in a Vue instance.

-Default language, default phrase, and your entire localization map can be defined when installing the plugin.

 ### Usage

 To install via Bower, simply do the following: